-Council had been offered funding of up $\pounds$ 60,000 to carry out innovative waste awareness projects in the Borough.
-The funding would allow new initiatives to be trialled and assessed for their effectiveness, and if they were successful in engaging the public and increasing the amount of waste recycled, then the projects could be replicated in other Council areas.
+Council has been offered funding of up £60,000 to carry out innovative waste awareness projects in the Borough.
+The funding will allow new initiatives to be trialled and assessed for their effectiveness, and if they are successful in engaging the public and increasing the amount of waste recycled, then the projects could be replicated in other Council areas.

-The funding had been awarded by Department of Agriculture, Environment, & Rural Affairs (DAERA) to Council and two other local authorities, Fermanagh & Omagh District Council and Newry, Mourne & Down District Council.
+The funding has been awarded by Department of Agriculture, Environment, & Rural Affairs (DAERA) to Council and two other local authorities, Fermanagh & Omagh District Council and Newry, Mourne & Down District Council.

-The monies had been identified in DAERA's 2017-18 budgets and therefore need to be allocated by 31 March 2018.
-As a result, the delivery timetable would be extremely challenging and Council would need to demonstrate flexibility in the communication measures chosen and implemented.
+The monies have been identified in DAERA's 2017-18 budgets and therefore need to be allocated by 31 March 2018.
+As a result, the delivery timetable will be extremely challenging and Council will need to demonstrate flexibility in the communication measures chosen and implemented.
 Council is prohibited from spending the funds on certain types of advertising like billboards and TV/radio adverts.

-Waste Officers had been working with their PR colleagues and staff from the other two Councils and it was proposed to trial some or all of the following awareness initiatives:
+Waste Officers have been working with their PR colleagues and staff from the other two Councils and it is proposed to trial some or all of the following awareness initiatives: